koalaman/shellcheck/shellcheck.1.md

     # and also look for absolute paths in /mnt/chroot
     source-path=SCRIPTDIR
     source-path=/mnt/chroot

+    # Allow opening any 'source'd file, even if not specified as input
+    external-sources=true

     # Turn on warnings for unquoted variables with safe values
     enable=quote-safe-variables